 TRACK/FOLDER MODE: Available only on MP3 discs in CD mode.
-In track mode, press ◀ SEEK, SEEK ▶ to scroll through all tracks on the disc.
+In track mode press ■ SEEK SEEK ■ to scroll through all tracks of

-In folder mode, press $\blacktriangleleft$ SEEK, SEEK $\blacktriangleright$ to scroll through tracks within the selected folder.
+In folder mode, press \blacktriangleleft SEEK, SEEK \blacktriangleright to scroll through tracks within the selected folder.

-Press $\triangleleft$ FOLDER, FOLDER $\triangleright$ to access the previous/next folder (if available).
+Press FOLDER, FOLDER ► to access the previous/next folder (if available).